 Turkey is an excellent source of lean protein.
-It is tasty, and since it has a fairly mild flavor, it can be presented in many ways through the use of different herbs and spices.
+It is tasty, and since it has a relatively mild flavor, it can be presented in many ways through different herbs and spices.
 One thing turkey is not, however, is small.

-Purchasing a turkey is a commitment to finding as many ways as possible to use the meat, because sometimes you just can’t face another turkey sandwich.
+Purchasing a turkey is a commitment to finding as many ways to use the meat as possible because sometimes you can’t face another turkey sandwich.

 Once you’ve eaten your turkey down to the bone, don’t get rid of it.
-The carcass is a goldmine of flavor and rich gelatin just waiting to be turned into a delicious turkey stock that you can use straightaway or freeze for up to four months for use later on.
+The carcass is a goldmine of flavor and rich gelatin just waiting to be turned into a delicious turkey stock that you can use immediately or freeze for up to four months later.

-Making stock seems like a mysterious process that only professional chefs bother with, but it is a very straightforward process that requires very little active time on your part.
-And at the end of the day, you’ll be left with a flavorful, somewhat gelatinous stock that will add not only depth but lip-smacking mouth feel to any dish in which you choose to use it.
+Making stock seems like a mysterious process that only professional chefs bother with, but it is very straightforward and requires very little active time on your part.
+And at the end of the day, you’ll be left with a flavorful, somewhat gelatinous stock that will add depth and a lip-smacking mouth feel to any dish you choose to use it.